 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Rheinmetall reported total carbon emissions of approximately 290,170,000 kg CO2e.
 This figure includes 136,723,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 198,330,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-Additionally, the company’s Scope 3 emissions reached about 8,821,480,000 kg CO2e, primarily from the use of sold products and purchased goods and services.
-Rheinmetall has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
-The company continues to monitor and report its emissions across all three scopes, aligning with industry standards for climate accountability.
-As part of its ongoing efforts, Rheinmetall aims to enhance its sustainability practices, although detailed reduction strategies or pledges have not been specified.
+Notably, Rheinmetall's Scope 3 emissions were significantly higher, reaching about 8,821,480,000 kg CO2e, primarily from the use of sold products and purchased goods and services.
+Over the years, Rheinmetall has demonstrated a commitment to reducing its carbon footprint.
+In 2022, the company achieved a total of 336,910,000 kg CO2e in emissions, with a notable reduction in Scope 1 and 2 emissions compared to previous years.
+However, specific reduction targets or initiatives have not been disclosed, indicating a potential area for improvement in their climate strategy.
+Rheinmetall's emissions data reflects a broader industry trend towards increased transparency and accountability in carbon reporting.
+As the company continues to navigate its climate commitments, further clarity on reduction initiatives and targets would enhance its sustainability profile.

 Access structured emissions data, company-specific emission factors, and source documents